SHUReeducation/autoAPI/README.md

 1. Git

     Fork this project.
 And Clone to local.

-2. Deal with dependence
+2. Deal with dependency

-    You need `go`, `make`, etc. If you have problem with your host environment, well become to open an issue for getting some suggestions.
+    You need `go`, `make`, etc. If you have problem with your host environment, welcome to open an issue.
     ```shell script
     go get -u github.com/valyala/quicktemplate
     go get -u github.com/valyala/quicktemplate/qtc
     ```
     After install QTC, You may need a new terminal session to flush your $PATH.

-3. Open a new branch and code to fulfil some issues, or just what you like.
+3. Open a new branch and code to fix issues, or just create what you like.

 4. build
     ```shell script
     make build
     ```
-5. Pull Request to this repo
+5. Create a pull request to this repo